bakame-php/period-visualizer/README.md

         - sets the graph colors
         - sets the gap between the labels and the rows
         - sets the label alignment
+    - the console output via a `OutputWriter` implementing class.

-- providing a `OutputWriter` implementing class if you prefer to use a battle tested output library like `League CLImate` or `Symfony Console` to output the resulting graph.
+You can easily create a `OutputWriter` implementing class with libraries like `League CLImate` or `Symfony Console` to output the resulting graph.
 If you don't, the package ships with a minimal `ConsoleOutput` class which is used if you do not provide you own implementation.

 ~~~php
 <?php